 14 July, 2020

 From time to time, in some long term projects, there may appear an idea or a need to change the core technologies of mobile applications.
 It may be caused by a technological debt of an old project which was not maintained properly or there may be a need to redesign the whole application.
 In the second case, if you consider rewriting an application using a cross-platform technology like Flutter or React Native – it will be a long process.
-But have you ever wondered how you can add a Flutter screen to an existing Android app?
-Below, you will find a Flutter tutorial in which I show how to do that.
+But have you ever wondered how you can add a Flutter screen to an existing Android and iOS app?
+Below, you will find a Flutter tutorial in which I show how to do that on Android.

 My idea is to share my thoughts regarding this broad topic with you.
 That’s why I decided to write a few parts of this article and this is the first of the series.
 In this part we will start with: